-The 15 detective novels listed below may not be the 15 “best” detective novels, even by my uniquely idiosyncratic criteria.
+The 15 detective novels listed below may not be the 18 “best” detective novels, even by my uniquely idiosyncratic criteria.
 I’d read a lot of work in the genre even before I began writing these reviews in January 2010—and there are tens, maybe hundreds of thousands of detective novels I’ve never read.
-This list consists exclusively of those I’ve selected from among the 200 or so that I’ve read and reviewed here.
-I gave every one of these books a rating of @@@@@ (5 out of 5).
+This list consists exclusively of those I’ve selected from among the more than 200 that I’ve read and reviewed here.
+I gave every one of these books a rating of @@@@ (4 out of 5) or @@@@@ (5 out of 5).
 They’re listed alphabetically by the authors’ last names.

 I’ve arbitrarily limited myself to one book per author, which is significant because three authors made my preliminary list multiple times.
 (I’d included six by James Lee Burke, four by Michael Connelly, and three by Philip Kerr, but chose only one of each.)
-Notably, four of the 15 authors are Scandinavian and four represent the British Isles.
-Six are American.
+Notably, four of the 18 authors are Scandinavian and five represent the British Isles.
+Seven are American.
 (For the record: I’ve also read, or tried to read, detective novels from France, Italy, The Netherlands, Russia, China, and India.
 None of them warranted a 5-@ rating.
 In my opinion, of course.)

 This wasn’t easy.